 Selected topics in lower-level geology according to the needs and interests of the students.
-GEOL 3105 Petrology Laboratory (1-0-1) Prerequisite: GEOL 3410 (Mineralogy) and enrollment in GEOL 3305 (Petrology).
+GEOL 3102 Sedimentology and Stratigraphy (1-0-1) Prerequisite: Credit or enrollment in GEOL 3302.
+This laboratory course is designed to supplement GEOL 3302, and focuses on the applications of sedimentological and stratigraphic data to our understanding of sedimentary environments and paleoclimates.
+GEOL 3105 Petrology Laboratory (1-0-1) Prerequisite: GEOL 3310 and enrollment in GEOL 3305.
 Hand sample and petrographic examination of igneous, sedimentary, and metamorphic rocks.
-GEOL 3190-3490 Special Topics in Geology Prerequisite: Varies according to topic.
+GEOL 3110 Mineralogy Laboratory (3-0-3) Prerequisite: GEOL 1306/1106 and enrollment in GEOL 3310 $\label{perconstraint} \mbox{Hand sample and petrographic examination and identification of minerals.}$ GEOL 3190-3490 Special Topics in Geology Prerequisite: Varies according to topic.

 Selected topics in junior-level geology according to the needs and interests of the students.
-GEOL 3300 Undergraduate Research (3-0-0) Prerequisite: Approval by science advisor, minimum GPA of 2.5 and permission of instructor.
+GEOL 3300 Undergraduate Research (3-0-0) Prerequisite: Approval by the Natural Sciences Department, minimum GPA of 2.0, and permission of instructor.
 Independent investigation of a specific problem or topic in geology research under the direction of a selected faculty member.
-GEOL 3303 Environmental Geology (3-3-0) Prerequisite: BIOL 1302/1102, CHEM 1308/1108 and GEOL 1405.
+GEOL 3302 Sedimentology and Stratigraphy (3-3-0) Prerequisite: GEOL 3305/3105 (Petrology) and GEOL 3411 (Paleontolog) and credit or enrollment in GEOL 3102) The sedimentological and stratigraphic concepts/techniques used to investigate sedimentary deposits that are found in different types of depositional environments, and their applications to the environmental and oil and gas industries, climate change, and studies of earth's history.
+GEOL 3303 Environmental Geology (3-3-0) Prerequisite: BIOL 1302/1102, CHEM 1308/1108 and GEOL 1305/1105.
 Analysis of the influence geology has on the formulation of public policy.
 Topics to be included are surface/ sub-surface water quality and quantity, flood control and navigation, shoreline processes, subsidence, mineral resources and impact from their extraction, waste disposal and geologic hazards such as earthquakes, vulcanism and mass movements.
-GEOL 3305 Petrology (3-3-0) Prerequisite: GEOL 3410 (Mineralogy).
+GEOL 3305 Petrology (3-3-0) Prerequisite: GEOL 3310 (Mineralogy).

 A comprehensive study of the classification, composition, and formation of igneous, sedimentary, and metamorphic rocks.
 Field trip required.
-GEOL 3340 Inorganic Geochemistry (3-3-0) Cross-listed with CHEM 3340.
+GEOL 3310 Mineralogy (3-3-0) Prerequisite: GEOL 1106/1306 and enrollment in GEOL 3110.
+The systematic description of symmetry, crystal chemistry, the growth of crystals, the classification of minerals, and mineral identification.
+GEOL 3340 Inorganic Geochemistry (3-3-0) Crosslisted with CHEM 3340.
 Credit may not be earned for both.
-Prerequisite: GEOL 1405, 1406 and CHEM 1308/1108.
-Examination of the Earth and earth processes through the application of chemical principles including fractionation and distribution of the elements, the chemical evolution of planetary interiors and interactions between Earth's lithosphere, hydrosphere and atmosphere.
+Prerequisite: GEOL 1305/1105, GEOL 1306/1106, and CHEM 1308/1108 Examination of the Earth and earth processes through the application of chemical principles including fractionation and distribution of the elements, the chemical evolution of planetary interiors and interactions between Earth's lithosphere, hydrosphere and atmosphere.
 Topics include evaluation of theories and analysis of data relevant to geologic problems facing society such as the search for and utilization of mineral resources and the environmental implications of waste disposal and remediation.
 GEOL 3399 Directed Study in Geology Prerequisite: Formal approval by department chair and dean.
 Selected topics in geology; intensive individual study under the guidance of a member of the geology faculty.
-GEOL 3410 Mineralogy (4-3-3) Prerequisite: GEOL 1406.
+GEOL 3411 Paleontology (4-3-3) Prerequisite: GEOL 1306/1106.